 9. How long before you know if it was a success?
 Most patients will know that their surgery was a success in the first two to three months following surgery.
 If a patient feels increasing pain and/or decreasing function at least six months after surgery, the initial surgeon should be seen for evaluation.

 Knee replacement surgery has become increasingly popular due to the advancements in technology.
-If you are experiencing knee pain and would like to know if you might be a candidate for knee replacement in Louisiana, call our office today to schedule a consultation.
+If you are experiencing knee pain and would like to know if you might be a candidate for knee replacement in Louisiana.